PeteHaitch/phd_thesis/markdown/paper_reviews.md

 It is important to note that \citet{Lacey:2013iy} seek to simulate RRBS data and not WGBS data.
 This has several implications.
 Firstly, the RRBS assay enriches for small, CpG-dense regions of the genome such as CGIs.
 As such the distribution of IPDs is skewed towards zero and is less bimodal than that from WGBS data (__CHECK__), although it still has a long right-tail.
 Secondly, these CpG-dense regions are enriched for methylation loci with methylation levels near zero.
 Finally, the sequencing coverage of loci is right-skewed, even bimodal, in RRBS data.

-All parameters used in the simulation model were estimated from a single normal myotube cell line (MTCTL2; __CITE Tsumagari et al., 2013__). \citeauthor{Lacey:2013iy} state that this sample is representative of the methylation profiles that they are typically intereted in as part of their research emphasis.
+All parameters used in the simulation model were estimated from a single normal myotube cell line (MTCTL2; __CITE Tsumagari et al., 2013__). \citeauthor{Lacey:2013iy} state that this sample is representative of the methylation profiles that they are typically interested in as part of their research emphasis.
 It is therefore unclear how generalisable these parameters estimates are.

 Rather than simulate data at methylation loci from a reference genome, the authors model the distribution of IPDs for CpGs.
 Specifically, they model IPDs in human RRBS data.
 For this they use a two-component Normal mixture distribution, where one component models CpG-dense regions of the genome and the second component models CpG-sparse regions of the genome.
 They further impose a hidden Markov model on the distribution of IPDs so that a small IPD is more likely to be followed by another small IPD, in an attempt to model the clusters of CpG sites observed in RRBS data.
 It is unclear to me what advantage, if any, modelling the distribution of IPDs has over simply taking the empirical distribution of IPDs from a reference genome.